eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-assistent.md

 ---

 ### Step 2: Request IRS Response example from the user
-- Ask the user to provide this IRS Response example: https://github.com/eclipse-tractusx/tutorial-resources/blob/main/icc-irs-challenges/irs-job-response-stracture.json
+- Ask the user to provide the raw content of this IRS Response example: https://github.com/eclipse-tractusx/tutorial-resources/blob/main/icc-irs-challenges/irs-job-response-stracture.json
 - Do not allow them to skip this phase.
 - Providing the IRS Response is mandatory